 - A) This committee consists of our Main/Deputy Main Child Protection Administrator and our Regional Child Protection Administrators to advise An Chomhdháil on all matters pertaining to child safeguarding matters.
 They shall oversee the implementation of the joint code of behaviour and the guidance for dealing with and reporting allegations or concerns of abuse. - B) The Safeguarding Committee will ensure effective policies are in place to maintain standards and procedures for the protection of children and young people.
 However, it is ultimately the duty of each member of An Chomhdháil to ensure they personally comply with the relevant statutory guidance, requirements, and guidelines. - C) Following a complaint, allegation, or report of abuse against members of An Chomhdháil, measures may be taken by the Main/Deputy Main Child Protection Administrator, in consultation with the relevant Child Protection Administrator, to protect the children, young people and vulnerable adults in accordance with the severity of the allegations, which may include the removal, suspension or restriction of membership and/or other recommendations i.e. for supervision, where appropriate.
-The person(s) may be instructed to withdraw from all activities in our organisation pending the outcome of a full consideration and review of the allegation by the Statutory Authorities. - D) In most circumstances, the Regional Child Protection Administrator, in consultation with the Main/Deputy Main Child Protection Administrator, inform the person against whom allegations have been made as to the nature of the allegations and the action to be taken by An Chomhdháil i.e. suspension or supervision, pending investigation by Statutory Authorities. - E) The Safeguarding Committee shall consider the contents of the report or disclosure and shall decide whether to remove or suspend membership or implement any other recommendations, subject to such conditions as the Safeguarding Committee shall consider appropriate, pending an investigation by the Statutory Authorities.
-Any removal, suspension and/or recommendations made by the Main Child Protector Administrator must be affirmed or otherwise considered by the Safeguarding Committee within 21 days of the date of any action.
+The person(s) may be instructed to withdraw from all activities in our organisation pending the outcome of a full consideration and review of the allegation by the Statutory Authorities. - D) In most circumstances, the Regional Child Protection Administrator, in consultation with the Main/Deputy Main Child Protection Administrator, inform the person against whom allegations have been made as to the nature of the allegations and the action to be taken by An Chomhdháil i.e. suspension or supervision, pending investigation by Statutory Authorities. - E) The Safeguarding Committee shall consider the contents of the report or disclosure and make recommendations to the Chairperson of the day who decides to remove or suspend membership or implement any other recommendations, subject to such conditions as the Safeguarding Committee shall consider appropriate, pending an investigation by the Statutory Authorities.
 A decision on whether any official report shall be made to the Statutory Authorities must be made within 21 days after the date of such disclosure or report.

 - F) The Safeguarding Committee's assessment of the report or disclosure and/or Main/Deputy Main Child Protection Administrator's decision will depend on the nature of all the circumstances including the position held by the person whom the disclosure or allegation is against.
-Any disclosure or allegation shall not automatically bar an individual from membership but must be reviewed and determined on its own merits in accordance with the principles of Natural Justice and based upon the following criteria: - a) The nature, number and gravity of the matters; - b) Self-disclosure of matters; - c) The length of time elapsed since the matters referred to occurred; - d) The age of the subject when the offence was committed; - e) Any pattern or series of offences or offending; - f) Particular note shall be made of offences which have of a sexual, violent, dishonest/fraudulent or drug-related nature, which may be considered reasonable grounds on which refusal of Membership or work involving contact with children or vulnerable adults; - g) Any mitigating factors; - h) Any other criteria or information the Safeguarding Committee deems pertinent to the individual disclosure.
+Any disclosure or allegation shall not automatically bar an individual from membership but must be reviewed and determined on its own merits in accordance with the principles of Natural Justice and based upon the following criteria: - a) The nature, number and gravity of the matters; - b) Self-disclosure of matters; - c) The length of time elapsed since the matters referred to occurred; - d) The age of the subject when the offence was committed; - e) Any pattern or series of offences or offending; - Particular note shall be made of offences which have of a sexual, violent, dishonest/fraudulent or drug-related nature, which may be considered reasonable grounds on which refusal of Membership or work involving contact with children or vulnerable adults; - g) Any mitigating factors; - h) Any other criteria or information the Safeguarding Committee deems pertinent to the individual disclosure.